KylixMedusa/Chat-Web/README.md

 # ChatApp Website

-  This is the website part of the ChatApp made in React.
+  This is the website part of the ChatApp made in React using Typescript and SCSS.

 Added Imports:
 - emoji-react-picker